mengshu26/dbt_andhealth_onside/README.md

-How are we performing across clinics?? what's the utilization? why aren't people showing up? are people revisiting? do different types of payers have more or less visits/no shows? what's the general survey satisfaction score for each clinic?

 if i had more time:
-have a more sophisticated understanding of appointments/visits and how they affect topline clinic performance
+- have a more sophisticated understanding of appointments/visits and how they affect topline clinic performance
+- patient attrition evaluation, how can we retain patients and have them come for check ups quarterly. do survey scores correlate with their visit rate/appointment completion rate, would a negative survey score (less than 3) affect their next likelihood of getting to their next appointment. do other attributes affect patient attrition - how they pay, age range, location, etc..
+- provider analysis. survey results by provider, evaluate performance. what could contribute to survey scores for providers? are certain specialties more in demand than others, do specialities have more or less cancelled/no show appointments?

 Andhealth onsite